inoueMashuu/nasa-apod-scrap/README.md

 # nasa-apod-scrap
-Python script to scrap pictures from NASA's Astronomy Picture of the Day (APOD) website.
+Python script to scrap pictures from [NASA's Astronomy Picture of the Day (APOD)](https://apod.nasa.gov/apod/lib/aptree.html) website.
+It shows how to scrape websites using Python, using popular Web Scrapping packages, such as Requests and BeautifulSoup, as well as other useful packages, like glob and the Regular Expressions package.